UummProject/uumm-prototype/support/Broken meritocracy.md

 # Broken meritocracy
-Meritocracy is an old concept.
+[Meritocracy](https://en.wikipedia.org/wiki/Meritocracy) is an old concept.
 It is the idea that decisions should be taken by those better qualified for it.
 While one will find hard to find reasons why it shouldn't be like this, in the real world this is rearly the case.

-This document explores why this mertitocracies fail, and attempts to create a simple framework to easly identify the problems.
+This document explores why most governance systems fail, and it attempts to create a simple framework to easly identify the problems.

-Finaly it suggests how with the new decentralized technologies like blockchains and smart contracts could make significant improvements on the decision making processes.
+Finaly it suggests how with decentralized technologies like blockchains and smart contracts could significantly improve the results of the decision making processes.

+By white-listing capacities (merit) instead of identites (usually people) we can have governance system, more open and adaptable while keep being truth to the system goals, and still being compatible with old governance systems.

 # Meritocracy as a base
-All governance systems are a subset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy) if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).
+All governance systems are a subset of Meritocracy if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).

-By white-listing capacities (merit) instead of identites (usually people) we can have governance system, more open and adaptable while keep being truth to the system goals, and still being compatible with old governance systems.

 _For ease of use and simplification I concentrated all the examples in a single section down below.
 You may jump there if something doesn't make total sense._